LawleyClasses/230-spring2017/Schedule.md

 - **Tuesday Readings**
   - [Lynda.com CSS:Animation](https://www.lynda.com/CSS-tutorials/CSS-Animation/439683-2.html?org=rit.edu)

-- **Thursday Exercise**
+- **[Tuesday Exercise](weekly_materials/week7/week7tuesdayExercise.md)**: You'll be applying what you learned in the CSS Animation tutorial to the page you created in the week 6 exercise.
-  - Bring a wireframe and mockup of your personal portfolio to class; you'll be broken up into small groups to critique each other's designs.
+- **Thursday Exercise**: Bring a wireframe and mockup of your personal portfolio to class; you'll be broken up into small groups to critique each other's designs.

 ## SPRING BREAK